antonioalmeida/pony-pubsub/README.md

 * No guarantees on ~~delivery-order, or~~ load-balancing;
 * Potentially *loses* messages if they are consumed asap (?). *Not sure if this is true*
 * Potentially *duplicates* messages if they are consumed only after subscriber finishes work (?). *Not sure if this is true*

+#### v0.0.3

+Improvements on Scenario 2
+##### Improvements:
+* Make better use of the typing system, namely [type aliases](https://tutorial.ponylang.io/types/type-aliases.html) to encapsulate and improve semantics on messages
+* Not having a `null` value was weird, we now handle that better.
+[This](https://patterns.ponylang.io/creation/supply-chain.html) helped